 Chicago Gallery News receives emails and phone calls each week from people curious about when to visit galleries, how to start a collection, how to locate a specific artist or how to sell work they've recently inherited.
 We try hard to help everyone, and we'll update this section from time to time with the most popular questions.
 If you have a question for us, please email email@example.com

-- How do I find out about big opening nights in the galleries?
+1. How do I find out about big opening nights in the galleries?

-Many people are at least a little familar with the typical scene of gallery hopping on a Friday evening, sipping wine with the crowds and running into fellow art enthusiasts.
+Many people are at least a little familiar with the typical scene of gallery hopping on a Friday evening, sipping wine with the crowds and running into fellow art enthusiasts.
 Chicago certainly has a busy art calendar because gallery openings happen all the time on any given evening.
 While there is always something happening each week, many galleries and studios around the city will open collectively on a single night every 6-8 weeks in the interest of generating foot traffic and attracting larger crowds to their districts.
 Much like there are regular open studio nights each month, there are certain nights of the year that are bigger on the art calendar than others.
 The first Friday after Labor Day is a big one many people never miss, as well as Friday nights while major art fairs such as EXPO and SOFA are in town.
-You can always check our openings calendar for what's coming up, and you can sort the list by Opening Receptions to see just what's happening in the galleries.
+You can always check our calendar for what's coming up, and you can sort the list by Opening Receptions to see just what's happening in the galleries.

 If you find yourself in possession of artwork you don't know much about, it's best to try to gather as much info on your own as possible - assemble photographs of the work and any paperwork that would help someone examining the work.
 See if you can tell from what gallery, if any, it was originally purchased.
 Consider returning to the gallery where the work was purchased, or to a gallery that represents the artist's work or work from the same genre.

-If you wish to have a piece appraised for insurance or provenance purposes, contact anappraiser for a formal assessment.
+If you wish to have a piece appraised for insurance or provenance purposes, contact an appraiser for a formal assessment.
 Several reputable appraisers are listed in our Art Service section.

-If you are interested in a basic assessment with the idea that you would like to sell the artwork on the secondary market, we recommend that you contact an auction housethat might be able to even facilitate a sale on your behalf.
+If you are interested in a basic assessment, with the idea that you would like to sell the artwork on the secondary market, we recommend that you contact an auction house that might be able to even facilitate a sale on your behalf.
 A team of experts can sometimes provide a ball park estimate and let you know if they may also help you auction the works.

 Galleries and museums can be terrific, unusual spaces for small wedding receptions, corporate events, or charity fundraisers.
 Most galleries cannot handle very large crowds, but there are some other art-oriented spaces that do; they are also noted on our list.
 Contact the gallery or space directly regarding your event.

-4. Do artists show their work in more than one gallery?
+6. Do artists show their work in more than one gallery?
 Can I get a better price if I buy directly from the artist or if I shop around?